Pictures of Kidderminster

 Mercure Kidderminster Hotel

-Set in 16 acres of beautiful countryside, the Mercure Kidderminster Hotel offers comfortable rooms in an elegant setting, 17 miles from Birmingham....
+Set in 20 acres of Worcestershire countryside, the Mercure Kidderminster Hotel offers comfortable rooms in an elegant setting, 17 miles from Birmingham....

 Nearby travel help

 |M5 Junction 4A||(8.0 miles, 12.9 km, direction E)|